Lisburn: The Burnings and Partition

 In April the following year crowds gathered again to dedicate the Victory Memorial in Castle Gardens.
+Had he not been assassinated by the IRA on his London doorstep, it would have been unveiled by Sir Henry Wilson, former Chief of the Imperial General Staff and MP for North Down.

 From town to city

 As the linen industry was hugely dependent on the export market, Lisburn and the surrounding area was hit hard in the 1930s by the worldwide economic depression.
 The pattern of unemployment, half-time contracts and reduced wages was fully reversed only by new wartime mobilisation.
 While some of the town and region linen mills helped produce material for uniforms, boot laces, kit bags, bandages, tents, and parachutes, others were converted to churning out munitions, with women undertaking much of the work.

 The Second World War struck close to Lisburn with the Belfast Blitz of April and May 1941.
 The town and the surrounding area was flooded by thousands of evacuees all of whom, as one member of the Lisburn Women's Voluntary Service recalled, had to be "fed, housed, deloused, marshalled, bathed, clothed, pacified and brought back to normal".

 In the post-war decades the demand for linen declined (precipitously after World War Two) in response to new textiles and changing fashion.
 With a workforce reduced to just 85, the Barbour mill in Hilden finally closed in 2006.

 The population of Lisburn, which in 1951 was still just 15,000, nonetheless continued to grow.
 In part this was a consequence of the expansion of the town boundary lines in 1973, and of a dramatic increase in public authority housing with overspill from Belfast.
 As stock improved, the town retained few examples of the terraced housing built by the mill owners in the nineteenth century.
 Development did see the loss of some historic landmarks: the Victorian Court House in Railway Street, the Sacred Heart of Mary Grammar School in Castle Street and, in Linenhall Street, the Independent Order of Good Templars hall and the weaving factory of William Coulson.

 The opening of the M1 motorway in 1962 further integrated Lisburn into the greater Belfast commercial and residential area.

 In 1989 the new edge-of-town Sprucefield retail park opened.
 The centre was virtually destroyed in January 1991 in a Provisional Irish Republican Army (IRA) incendiary attack.
-Three of four stores were destroyed, (MFI, Allied Maples and Texas), while the Marks and Spencer wing suffered only water damage.
+Marks and Spencer, the principal anchor was spared, but the three other major stores were destroyed.

 On what was once known (because of the production of sulphuric acid bleach) as Vitriol Island in the middle of the River Lagan, the last remnants of the Island Spinning Company were demolished in the early 1990s.
 The Lagan Valley Island Complex was officially opened by Queen Elizabeth II, accompanied by the Duke of Edinburgh, in November 2001.

 A borough since 1973, Lisburn was granted city status in 2002 as part of Queen Elizabeth II's Golden jubilee celebrations.